 Tired of working to pay off your car while it sits parked most of the time?

 Consider putting your entrepreneurial spirit in gear and driving some cash your way by renting out your car to neighbors and strangers via the internet.

-To list your car with Turo, post some photos of it and fill in a calendar of when and where the car is available.
-Set your price and parameters such as daily mileage limits.
+To list your car on Turo, post some photos of it and fill in a calendar of when and where the car is available.
+Set your price and parameters, such as daily mileage limits.
 Turo says you’ll receive instant notification when someone requests or books your car.
-Then you can confirm or decline the trip immediately, and contact the traveler if you have any questions.
+Then you can confirm or decline the trip immediately and contact the traveler if you have any questions.